-8.D4.1 The purpose of Policy D4 is to ensure new development is ready for connection to faster services.
+The purpose of this policy is to ensure new development is ready for connection to faster services.
 This promotes sustainable live/work patterns by enabling home working and supporting local business.

-8.D4.2 High speed is defined as service that offers "speeds of greater than 24 Megabits per second" (i.e. 24Mbps+, or 25Mbps) by the government's Broad Band UK office.
+High speed is defined as service that offers "speeds of greater than 24 Megabits per second" (i.e. 24Mbps+, or 25Mbps) by the government's Broad Band UK office.